Additional resources for getting further with R

 swirl: an R package for interactive self-learning within R

-3. R cheat sheets
+4. R cheat sheets

 Cheat sheets are handy collections of commands and options on a specific package or a topic.
 Here are some examples:

-4. Using R on CSC’s supercomputers
+5. Using R on CSC’s supercomputers

 If get to the point that your R scripts are too computationally heavy to run on your own computer, it might be time to look for extra resources.
 R is available on CSC’s supercomputer Puhti.
 Like many CSC’s services, Puhti is free to use if you are affiliated with a Finnish higher education institution or a state research institute.
-An introduction to using R in CSC’s services is available as slides here and as a talk here, and further instructions on using the Puhti R environment can be found here.
+An introduction to using R in CSC’s services is available as slides here and as a talk here, and further instructions on using the Puhti R environment can be found in R documentation.